How Investors Can Grab Better Returns for Basic Materials Using the Zacks ESP Screener

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-LyondellBasell (LYB - Free Report) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $5.98 a share eight days away from its upcoming earnings release on July 30, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Bunge (BG - Free Report) earns a #2 (Buy) one days from its next quarterly earnings release on July 28, 2021, and its Most Accurate Estimate comes in at $2 a share.

-By taking the percentage difference between the $5.98 Most Accurate Estimate and the $5.44 Zacks Consensus Estimate, LyondellBasell has an Earnings ESP of 9.93%.
-Investors should also know that LYB is just one of a large group of stocks with positive ESPs.
+Bunge's Earnings ESP sits at 24.74%, which, as explained above, is calculated by taking the percentage difference between the $2 Most Accurate Estimate and the Zacks Consensus Estimate of $1.60.
+BG is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.